vanmars/currency-exchanger/README.md

 OR

-* Run 'npm run build' to bundle your code, and then right click on the dist/index.html.
-Select 'Reveal in Finder' from the dropdown menu, and a window in your browser will open to the page.
+* Run 'npm run build' to bundle your code, and then open dist/index.html in a web browser.

 ## Known Bugs